 - Check that the Rescue Ready® indicator is green.

 - Check that the battery doesn’t show a red light.

 - Check that the electrode pads are ready for use and that the service beep is working.

 Stay on Top of AED Testing Requirements

-Staying compliant is easy when you sign up for AED program management, like the kind offered by AED Leader.
+Staying compliant is easy when you sign up for AED program management, such as our own AED Total Solution.
 All inspections are recorded and documented using our app or web portal.
 Whereas AED inspection tags can be manipulated, program management allows for an official record of inspections with a timestamp that can’t be manipulated.
 This ensures better liability protection.

-By keeping your devices up to date, you will be ready at every moment to save a life—and that’s what AEDs are there for!
+By keeping your devices up to date, you will be ready at every moment to respond to a cardiac emergency—and that’s what AEDs are there for!